- 1 cup vegetable oil

 - 1/2 cup coarsely chopped parsley

-- 8 tablespoons file powder (ground sassafras), (available in specialty food stores)
+- File powder, for serving, optional (available in specialty food stores)